Improving Order with Queues: Reducing the Longest Decreasing Subsequence

-The above algorithm is very simple.
-It is natural to ask whether a more sophisticated algorithm can give better results\footnote{In fact, in Section~\ref{Lower Bounds} we show that no such strategy exists.} perhaps by better balancing the LDS of the queues because the LDS in the output cannot be smaller than the maximum LDS over the $k$ queues.
-For example, this could be done by putting into $Q_i$, $i \in [k]$, all elements from $Q'_j$ for each $j \in [L]$ with $j \equiv i \mod k$.
+The above algorithm is simple.
+It is natural to ask whether a more sophisticated algorithm can give better results.
+The answer is no in the worst case.
+We show in Section~\ref{Lower Bounds} that the algorithm above is instance-optimal and no algorithm can do better on all inputs.
+Our lower bound does not exclude that one obtains a smaller LDS for some/most inputs, perhaps by better balancing the LDS of the queues, because the LDS in the output cannot be smaller than the maximum LDS over the $k$ queues.
+For example, this could be done by putting for each $i \in [k]$ into $Q_i$ all elements from $Q'_j$ for each $j \in [L]$ with $j \equiv i \bmod k$.
 Then, the LDS of each of $Q_1,\ldots, Q_k$ is at most $\lceil L/k \rceil$.

-We would then also have to look at a different merging strategy as \SEF{} does not always yield the optimum merge as the following example shows.
+We would then also have to look at a different merging strategy, as the smallest element first strategy does not always yield the optimum merge, as the following example shows.
 Consider $k=2$ and the input sequence $5, 4, 1, 3, 2$ with LDS $L=4$.
 The \emph{modulo} procedure described above yields the two queues

-and \SEF{} merges them to $4, 2, 5, 1, 3$ with LDS $3$.
-However, we can also obtain $4, 5, 1, 2, 3$ with LDS $2$, which is optimal as both queues have LDS $2$ and at least one of the two queues must have an LDS of at least $L/k$.
+and the smallest element first strategy merges them to $4, 2, 5, 1, 3$ with LDS $3$.
+However, we can also obtain $4, 5, 1, 2, 3$ with LDS $2$, which is optimal, as both queues have LDS $2$, and at least one of the two queues must have an LDS of at least $L/k$.

-Using two queues, two sequences of LDS two can always be merged into a sequence of LDS three (Theorem~\ref{thm:chromatic index algo}) and maybe into a sequence of LDS two (the preceding example).
-In the next section, we show that two cannot always be obtained and derive an optimal merging strategy.
-We leave it as an open problem to generalize this result to more than two queues or larger LDS.
+Using two queues, two sequences of LDS two can always be merged into a sequence of LDS three (Theorem~\ref{intro:mergeability}) and maybe into a sequence of LDS two (the preceding example).
+In Section~\ref{Mergability} we show that two cannot always be obtained and derive an optimal merging strategy.